If you have a fever, cough, or other symptoms, you might have COVID-19. Most people have mild illness and are able to recover at home.

 - Clean all “high-touch” surfaces every day.

 *To view more detailed information about managing your illness, click here to go to information on the CDC’s website.

 ***Remember, if you are sick, please stay in, avoid being around others as much as possible, and contact your health care provider for any symptoms that are worsening, moderate to severe, or concerning to you.
 Student Health Center contact information is noted at the bottom of this page.***

 When To Seek Healthcare

-Those with mild to moderate symptoms who have risk factors for developing severe disease and hospitalization may be candidates for monoclonal antibody therapy.
+Those with mild to moderate symptoms who have risk factors for developing severe disease and hospitalization may be candidates for outpatient therapy.

-- You can find more information about monoclonal antibody therapy here.
+- You can find more information about outpatient COVID-19 therapeutics here.
 Contact your healthcare provider to see if you might be a candidate.

 Those experiencing moderate to severe symptoms should contact their healthcare provider for additional guidance:

 - Students are encouraged to contact the SHC by calling the Telephone Triage Nurse at (865) 974-5080.